whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 distribution](https://github.com/whosonfirst/go-whosonfirst-dist/compare/combined)
 but it's not complete yet.
 Unfortunately, as of this writing, I can't say when it will be finished beyond "real soon now".

-It's worth repeating that **GitHub have been entirely gracious throughout this process** and if people want to be cross about things they should be cross with us (WOF) for not communicating these changes sooner.
-They don't call them "growing pains" for nothing, I guess.

 WOF has been designed from the beginning with the idea that _one day_ it will be possible to merge all the data in the different `whosonfirst-data-*` repos in to